ArneBachmann/tagsplorer/README.md

 Linux: [![Build Status](https://travis-ci.org/ArneBachmann/tagsplorer.svg?branch=master)](https://travis-ci.org/ArneBachmann/tagsplorer) Windows: [![Build status](https://ci.appveyor.com/api/projects/status/46axk9bixn4ab0d5/branch/master?svg=true)](https://ci.appveyor.com/project/ArneBachmann/tagsplorer/branch/master)  Test coverage: [![Coverage Status](https://coveralls.io/repos/github/ArneBachmann/tagsplorer/badge.svg?branch=master)](https://coveralls.io/github/ArneBachmann/tagsplorer?branch=master)

-# tagsPlorer
+# tagsPlorer #
 A quick and resource-efficient OS-independent tagging filetree extension tool and library written in Python, working with both Python versions 2 and 3. tagsPlorer is licensed under the [Mozilla Public License version 2.0](https://www.mozilla.org/en-US/MPL/2.0/), which can also be found in the [`LICENSE`](LICENSE) file.

 Each folder name of the indexed file tree is implicitly treated as a tag name, and additional tags can be set or excluded on singular files or file glob patterns.
 Contents of other folders in the file tree can virtually be mapped into others.
 The entire system is fully backwards-compatible with the common file tree metaphor present in most file systems.

-## Initial example
+## Initial example ##
-If you happen to manage your data in a tree-like manner, as supported by most all currently used file systems, your data may look like that:
+If you happen to manage your data in a tree-like manner, as state of the art by most any contemporary file systems, your data may look similar like that:

 ```
 /personal/money/tax/2016